p2slugs/innovationproject/README.md

 - __link to code:__ [wsgi.py](https://github.com/p2slugs/recipebox/blob/main/wsgi.py), [init.py](https://github.com/p2slugs/recipebox/blob/main/__init__.py), [views.py](https://github.com/p2slugs/recipebox/blob/main/views.py), [base.html](https://github.com/p2slugs/recipebox/blob/main/templates/base.html); Check Github Contributions above for specific changes
 - __instructions to evaluate:__ the website can been viewed from this link http://99.88.196.26/
 ### 4. User Request Form Output/Storing Inputted Data
 - __description:__ after building a user input form, Ali's goal was to try and store a user's inputted name and comment on a seperate page or index by making a index template page to intake information from the input form.
 He was successful in getting the index page to work for the user's name, but it still working on finding a solution for the comment.
+This ticket is in the Scrum Board called *User Request Form Output/Storing Inputted Data*
-- __link to code:__ 99.88.196.22 ; Check Github Contributions above for specific changes
+- __link to code:__ http://99.88.196.26/ ; Check Github Contributions above for specific changes
 - __instructions to evaluate:__ the website can been viewed from this link http://99.88.196.26/.
 Click on the recipe request page and you will see a fill-in section.
 After clicking submit, a page redirect should occur where the name typed in should be stored.

 ## Scrum Master Grading Based on Above and Individual Support